obazin/nvim-config/README.md

 ### AI (Optional)

-- `avante` (local AI assistant)
+- `avante` (great AI assistant made with offering a cursor-like experience to neovim users, without the price)
 - (You can also uncomment ChatGPT, Copilot plugins if you want)

 ---

-## File Explorer

-> **Note:** By default, *no* file explorer is shown on the left for a more modern, fuzzy-find or yazi based workflow.
->
-> If you want a file tree, just enable `neo-tree` in the config!

----

 ## Customization

 - All config is split in the `lua/` folder for easier navigation.
-- You can add or remove plugins by editing the corresponding files in `lua/plugins/`.
+- You can add or remove plugins by editing/removing/adding the corresponding files in `lua/plugins/`.

 ---